CYCS STUDENT AMBASSADORS

 |

-Tiana Yu, Graphic Design, is a junior at Mountain View High School.
-She has been playing Pipa for 7-8 years and is currently on her last level of the CCOM exam.
-Outside of playing the Pipa, Tiana has developed a passion for dance, doing ballet and Chinese folk dance, participating in competitions, and joining her dance team at her high school.
+Tiana Yu, Co-President, is a junior at Mountain View High School.
+She has been playing Pipa for 8-9 years and is currently on her last level of the CCOM exam.
+Outside of playing the Pipa, Tiana has developed a passion for dance, doing ballet and Chinese folk dance, participating in competitions, and joining her dance team at her high school

 |